2025 Conference Program

 Professor, Institute für Social Medicine, Epidemiology and Health Economics, Charité – Universitätsmedizin Berlin (Germany)

-Monday, October 27 Plenary Presentation on: Music in medicine – experience, evidence and perspectives
+Monday, October 27 Plenary Presentation on: Music as Medicine

 Stefan Willich studied medicine in Berlin, Munich and New York.
 Master of Public Health in 1990, Harvard University, USA, and Master of Business Administration in 1995, INSEAD, France.
 Board certification and habilitation in internal medicine.
 From 1993 to 1995 Visiting Professor of Epidemiology, University Greifswald, and Visiting Professor of Medicine, Harvard University, USA.
 Since 1995 Professor and Director of the Institute for Social Medicine, Epidemiology and Health Economics, Charité – Universitätsmedizin Berlin.
 In addition, 2005 to 2012 Chairman of the CharitéCenter 1 for Prevention, Health and Human Sciences.
 From 2012 to 2014 President of the Conservatory of Music Hanns Eisler Berlin.
 Member of many academic committees and societies including Fellow of the European Society of Cardiology (FESC) and American College of Cardiology (FACC).
 From 2010 to 2019 President of the European Society of Integrative Medicine (ESIM).
 Since 2022 President of the new International Society for Arts and Medicine (ISfAM).
 Founder and Music Director of the World Doctors Orchestra.
 Main research areas cardiovascular disease, prevention, health economics, integrative medicine, and arts and medicine, over 700 publications.